I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winppi/nf-winppi-gdienddocemf.md

 <p>If the operation succeeds, the function returns <b>TRUE</b>.
 Otherwise the function returns <b>FALSE</b>, and an error code can be obtained by calling <b>GetLastError</b>.</p>

 ## -remarks
-<p>The <b>GdiEndDocEMF</b> function is exported by gdi32.dll for use within a print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function.</p>
+<p>The <b>GdiEndDocEMF</b> function is exported by gdi32.dll for use within a print processor's <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a> function.</p>

 <p>The function performs operations that must be performed after a print job's EMF records have been played.
-The function calls the spooler's <b>EndDoc</b> function (described in the Microsoft Window SDK documentation), which in turn calls the printer driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556215">DrvEndDoc</a> function.</p>

-<p>For additional information, see <a href="NULL">Using GDI Functions in Print Processors</a>.</p>

-<p>The <b>GdiEndDocEMF</b> function is exported by gdi32.dll for use within a print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function.</p>

-<p>The function performs operations that must be performed after a print job's EMF records have been played.
-The function calls the spooler's <b>EndDoc</b> function (described in the Microsoft Window SDK documentation), which in turn calls the printer driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556215">DrvEndDoc</a> function.</p>
+The function calls the spooler's <b>EndDoc</b> function (described in the Microsoft Window SDK documentation), which in turn calls the printer driver's <a href="display.drvenddoc">DrvEndDoc</a> function.</p>

 <p>For additional information, see <a href="NULL">Using GDI Functions in Print Processors</a>.</p>